ocpi/ocpi/mod_cdrs.md

 ##### Response URL

-To retrieve an existing URL from the eMSP system, the URL, returned in the reponse to a POST of a new CDR, has to be used.
+To retrieve an existing URL from the eMSP system, the URL, returned in the response to a POST of a new CDR, has to be used.

 ##### Response Data